Diet & Snacking

 Q: What is a healthy diet for my child?

 A: A healthy diet is a balanced diet that naturally supplies all the nutrients your child needs to grow.
 And what’s a balanced diet?
-One that includes the following major food groups every day: Fruits and Vegetables; Breads and Cereals; Milk and Dairy Products; Meat, Fish and Eggs.
+One that includes the following major food groups every day: Fruits and Vegetables; Bread and Cereals; Milk and Dairy Products; Meat, Fish and Eggs.

 Q: How does my child’s diet affect her dental health?